Teaching on the Edge of Time: Developing a Slow Pedagogy through Feminist Science Fiction

 At odd moments, the better days, the mental hospital reminded her of being in college those almost two years she had had before she got knocked up.
 The similarity lay in the serious conversations, the leisure to argue about God and Sex and the State and the Good.
-(88)
+(Piercy 1976: 88)

 Similarly, Sybil, incarcerated for her belief in witchcraft and healing, takes delight and hope upon hearing about groups of young women studying witchcraft in New York.
 Sybil excitedly imagines the power of the coven to destroy the hospital to which she is confined.
 She exclaims:

 Imagine, college girl studying witchcraft…I wonder who teaches them witchcraft.
 Imagine…a secret network of covens all over New York!
 Imagine the bars crumbling on the windows.
 Imagine the doctors fainting in the halls!
 The locks melting and running like thin soup to the floor!
-(373)
+(Piercy 1976: 373)

 Sybil is able to imagine escape from the hospital through this learning community.
 She later begins to make tentative plans to do so.
 Imagining a space of learning and a community outside of the hospital enables Sybil to take action in the present.

 These moments of joy and satisfaction, although fleeting, suggest something of Piercy’s vision of education as nourishing and utopian.
 Even in the marginalised space of the institution, Connie and Sybil capture, through friendship and imagination, moments of joy in learning and create or imagine educational spaces for themselves.
 This offers possibilities for resistance to their incarceration.
 The desire and hope for something more, and their imaginative engagement with what this might be, propel both Connie and Sybil into action.
-As Piercy (2016: xi) suggests, ‘Utopia is born of the hunger for something better, but it relies on hope as the engine for imagining such a future’. hooks (1990: 150) argues that ‘understanding marginality as a position and place of resistance is crucial for oppressed, exploited, colonized people.’
-Through learning from one another and imagining futures beyond their confinement, Connie and Sybil’s marginality becomes a point of resistance.
+As Piercy suggests, ‘Utopia is born of the hunger for something better, but it relies on hope as the engine for imagining such a future’.
+(2016: xi) hooks argues that ‘understanding marginality as a position and place of resistance is crucial for oppressed, exploited, colonized people’.
+(1990: 150) Through learning from one another and imagining futures beyond their confinement, Connie and Sybil’s marginality becomes a point of resistance.
 During her final meeting with Luciente, Connie asks whether it is acceptable to kill those who hold power over her, thereby pushing against and fighting from her position of marginality.
 ‘Power is violence,’ Luciente replies.
 ‘When did it get destroyed peacefully?
-We all fight when we’re back to the wall – or to tear down a wall’ (405).
-It is from a place of marginalisation that Connie is propelled into action.
-Formal and informal educational spaces can offer utopias in the present, where we are free and able to imagine and hope for better futures and can be a source of resistance for marginalised groups (hooks 1994).
+We all fight when we’re back to the wall—or to tear down a wall.
+(Piercy 1976: 405) It is from a place of marginalisation that Connie is propelled into action.
+Formal and informal educational spaces can offer utopias in the present, where we are free and able to imagine and hope for better futures and can be a source of resistance for marginalised groups. (hooks 1994)